JordanIschard/Mechanized-Wormholes/README.md

 ## Dependencies

-The formalization depends on the library `MMaps` findable in the coq community [git](https://github.com/coq-community/coq-mmaps) and the library `DeBrLevel` findable on [git](https://github.com/JordanIschard/DeBrLevel).
+The formalization depends on the library `MMaps` available on the coq community [git](https://github.com/coq-community/coq-mmaps) and the library `DeBrLevel`, version `1.2.0`, available at [https://github.com/JordanIschard/DeBrLevel](https://github.com/JordanIschard/DeBrLevel).

 ## Documentation

 It is possible to generate documentation via the command `make coqdoc`.
 However, it requires to build the project before (`dune build`).
-The documentation generation uses the `coqdocJs` script findable in the coq community [git](https://github.com/coq-community/coqdocjs).
+The documentation generation uses the `coqdocJs` script available on the coq community [git](https://github.com/coq-community/coqdocjs).

 ## The capture avoiding issue